spondbob/engine-docs/source/data-privacy.md

 <h2 id="architecture">Engine Architecture</h2>

-Engine is composed of two components:

-1. The proxy that sits between your GraphQL service and your clients that you run on-prem.
-1. The Engine cloud service that your proxy reports performance metrics to.
+Engine is primarily a cloud service that ingests and stores performance metrics data from your server.
+There are two ways to get data into Engine:

+1. Use **Apollo Server 2** (Node servers) and [configure performance metrics reporting](https://www.apollographql.com/docs/apollo-server/features/metrics.html#Apollo-Engine) by providing an Engine API key in your serer configuration.
+1. Run the **Engine proxy** in front of your server and [install an Apollo tracing package](https://www.apollographql.com/docs/engine/setup-standalone.html#supported-servers) in your server.

+#### Apollo Server 2

+If you've set up Engine metrics forwarding using Apollo Server 2, Apollo Server will automatically start tracing the execution your requests and forwarding that information to the Engine service.
+Engine uses this trace data to reconstruct both operation-level timing data for given query shapes and field-level timing data for your overall schema.
+This data will become available for you to explore in the [Engine interface](https://engine.apollographql.com/).

+Apollo Server will never forward the responses of your requests to Engine, but it will forward the shape of your request, the time it took each resolver to execute for that request, and the variables and headers of the request (configurable, [see below](./data-privacy.html#data-collection)).

+#### Engine Proxy

-Setting up Engine in your app is all about getting the proxy set up in front of your GraphQL server and configuring it to behave the way you want it to.
-You install and run the engine proxy in your own environment on-prem, either as a [sidecar next to your Node server](./setup-node.html) or as a [separately hosted process](./setup-standalone.html) that you route your client requests through.
-As your clients make requests to your server, the proxy reads response extension data to make caching decisions and aggregates tracing and error information into reports to send to the Engine cloud service.
+This configuration option is primarily used to forward metrics to the Engine ingress from non-Node servers.
+The proxy is installed and run in your own environment on-prem as a [separately hosted process](./setup-standalone.html) that you route your client requests through.
+Apollo Server 1 users and other Node users users also have the option to run the Engine proxy as a [sidecar next to their Node server](./setup-node.html).

+As your clients make requests to your server, the proxy reads response extension data to make caching decisions and aggregates tracing and error information into reports that it sends to the Engine ingress.
-<h2 id="data-collection">Data collection</h2>

 While the Engine proxy sees your client request data and service response data, it only collects and forwards data that goes into the reports you see in the Engine dashboards.
 All information that is sent from your on-premise proxy to the out-of-band Engine cloud service is configurable and can be turned off through configuration options.
 Data is aggregated and sent approximately every 5 seconds.

+<h2 id="data-collection">Data collection</h2>

 <h3 id="request">Request</h3>